maxconway/gsheet/README.md

 a <- gsheet2text(url, format='csv')
 b <- read.csv(a, stringsAsFactors=FALSE)
 ```
-This way the table can be cleaned before parsing, and different options can be used in parsing
+This way the table can be cleaned before parsing, and different options can be used in parsing.